LAB02-Research/HASS.Agent/README.md

  * **General**: a built-in way to show a Home Assistant dashboard
  * **General**: internal mDNS client/server to drop the need for IPs

-More community provided ideas can be found in the [issue list](https://github.com/LAB02-Research/HASS.Agent/issues).
-If your idea hasn't been mentioned yet, please [create a ticket](https://github.com/LAB02-Research/HASS.Agent/issues) or [discuss on Discord](https://discord.gg/nMvqzwrVBU).
+The complete list can be found on the [HASS.Agent YouTrack Dashboard](https://lab02research.youtrack.cloud).
+If your idea isn't on there, please [create a ticket](https://github.com/LAB02-Research/HASS.Agent/issues) or [discuss on Discord](https://discord.gg/nMvqzwrVBU).

 ----